Pretty Baby (1978 film): Plot

-In 1917, during the final months of legal prostitution in Storyville, the red-light district of New Orleans, Louisiana, Hattie is a prostitute working at an elegant brothel run by the elderly, cocaine-addicted Madame Nell.
-Hattie has given birth to a baby boy and has a 12-year-old daughter, Violet, who lives in the house.
+In 1917, during the final months of legal prostitution in Storyville, the red-light district of New Orleans, Louisiana, Hattie is a prostitute living and working in an elegant brothel run by the elderly, cocaine-addicted Madame Nell.
+Hattie has given birth to a baby boy and has a 12-year-old daughter named Violet.
 When photographer Ernest Bellocq arrives with his camera, aiming to document the sex workers, Hattie and Violet are the only people awake at the time; Madame Nell agrees to let him photograph them after he offers to pay her.

-Bellocq becomes a fixture in the brothel, photographing the women, but mostly Hattie.
-His photographic activities fascinate the precocious Violet, who believes the man is falling in love with her mother, making her strangely jealous.
+Bellocq becomes a fixture in the brothel, photographing the women but mostly Hattie.
+His photographic activities fascinate the precocious Violet, who believes that he is falling in love with her mother, making her somewhat jealous.
 Violet is a restless child, frustrated by the lengthy precision of early photography that one must endure to compose and take photographs.

-Nell decides that Violet is old enough for her virginity to be auctioned off.
-After a bidding war between regulars, Violet is bought by an apparently "quiet" customer.
-Hattie, meanwhile, wants to escape her lifestyle, marrying a customer and leaving for St. Louis without Violet, whom her new husband believes to be her sister.
-Hattie promises to return for her daughter once she has settled in and explained everything to her new spouse.
+Nell decides that Violet is old enough for her virginity to be auctioned off, and after a bidding war between regulars, Violet is bought by an apparently "quiet" customer.
+Hattie, meanwhile, wanting to escape her lifestyle, marries a customer (Alfred Fuller) and leaves for St. Louis without Violet, whom her new husband believes to be her sister.
+Hattie promises to return for Violet once she has settled in and explained everything to her new spouse.